-How Much Does It Cost to Run Garment Steamer?
+How Much Does It Cost to Run a Garment Steamer?

 A steamer boils water at 1,500 watts, but a quick pass over a shirt lasts minutes.
 At the US-average rate of 16.5¢/kWh, running a garment steamer costs about $1.50/month ($18.05/year) at typical use.
 Adjust the watts, hours, and your rate below for your exact number.